Code-Institute-Submissions/oonyekpe-dogs-in-the-hood_MayResub/README.md

 ![image](https://user-images.githubusercontent.com/68662449/163658983-04f5e6fc-4f39-4816-b6a8-8307f5315b9d.png)

-On entering the day they would like, users will be presented with a list of available walkers for their selected day, as shown below:
+On entering their selected day, users are presented with a list of available walkers for their selected day, as shown below:

 ![image](https://user-images.githubusercontent.com/68662449/163659111-ed26082a-f773-4d40-afbe-34eee0290116.png)